Curriculum - Internal Medicine Residency

 During the 36 months of training, residents in the categorical program participate in the following curriculum.
 The number of inpatient rotations -- or inpatient equivalents -- is fixed for each year of training and consists of floor rotations (general medicine, Med-ID and oncology), ICU's (MICU and CCU/telemetry), night and day floats, and Night Acting Chief Resident (NACR) rotations.
 With our academic year based on 13 four-week rotations, categorical interns have 8.5 inpatient equivalents, PGY-2's have 7 and PGY-3's have 6.5 blocks.
 There is some slight variation in the distribution of types of these inpatient rotations, with categorical residents completing no more than 6 ICU months and no more than 4 months of night float over 3 years.

-Interns in the preliminary program complete 9 inpatient equivalents (including 6-7 inpatient and 1.5-2 Day or Night Float blocks).
+Interns in the preliminary program complete 9 inpatient equivalents (including 6-7 inpatient and 1.5-2 Day or Night Float blocks) amd 3 months of electives.
 Preliminary interns interested in anesthesiology complete 2 months of MICU as part of their CBY (clinical base year) requirement for anesthesiology and may request extra ICU months.

 We ensure that all interns have balanced experiences at both UMMC and the VA during inpatient and elective blocks.
 Interns have a fall and spring Academic GIM (Y block) and upper level residents have six 2-week ambulatory (Y) blocks.
 Continuity clinics occur weekly during electives and ECS rotations, and only once per block during general medicine rotations.
 There are no clinics during ICU, CCU, night float or day float rotations.